Enamel Pin Backs - Which Kind is Best?

 PROS: Comfortable for wearing against skin.

 CONS: Not as sturdy as metal backs.
+Can wear out and become loose over time.

 Locking backs have a mechanism inside that locks onto the pin spike, making them the most durable of pin backs.
 They can be released by lifting the spring loaded tab at the top of the clasp.
 These are great if you wear your pins on a backpack or a jacket that sees lots of action.
 Get some here, or read more about them.

-PROS: Very secure pin back.
+PROS: Most secure pin back.

 CONS: Costs more.